 In some cases the superproperty of a property is listed as Out of scope.
 This indicates that the property that should be the superproperty is outside of the coverage of CIDOC CRM.

-R1 is logical successor of (has successor)
+R1 is logical successor of (has successor) [=LRM-R19]